Diego Velázquez de Cuéllar: Conquest of Mexico

 In 1514, Velázquez wrote to the king concerning rumors of unknown lands to the north and west of Cuba.
 Initially, these rumors were merely the subject of idle speculation and the king instructed Velázquez to remain focused on the governance of Cuba and especially the production of gold.
 However, as the demand for labor grew, slaving expeditions explored the region in search of natives to work the Cuban ranches and gold mines.
 Interest in exploration and conquest intensified in 1516 when a slave ship returned carrying 20,000 pesos of gold seized from the natives living on the Guanajes, a series of small islands off the coast of Central America.

 Velázquez quickly commissioned Francisco Hernández de Córdoba to lead an expedition which sailed in February 1517, with instructions to explore certain neighboring islands.
 They soon came upon the shore of what they initially believed to be a large island, thus marking the Spanish discovery of the Yucatán Peninsula.
 Initial encounters with the Mayans living along the coast turned into armed conflict; 25 Spaniards were killed and many more wounded, including Córdoba himself.
 On his return to Cuba, Córdoba reported to Velázquez that the Mayans exhibited a sophistication not seen before in the region, including buildings of stone and mortar, clothing of woven cloth, and ornamentation of gold and silver.

 Velázquez organized another expedition, hoping to trade with the Mayans for their gold, "for there must have been much there."
 He put his nephew, Juan de Grijalva, in command of four ships that departed Cuba in January 1518.
 Grijalva sailed along the Yucatan and then headed northwards following the Mexican coastline, exploring and trading with the natives as the opportunity arose.
-When Grijalva returned in October he brought back a profit of 20,000 crowns, but Velázquez was angry with his nephew and felt the returns did not justify the time and effort.
+When Grijalva returned in October he brought back a profit of 20,000 crowns, but Velázquez was angry with his nephew and felt that the returns did not justify the time and effort.